Seeed-Studio/ModelAssistant/docs/introduction/installation.md

 ## Prerequisites

-EdgeLab works on Linux, Windows, and macOS. **We strongly recommend you to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage python packages.** Please follow the steps below to prepare the environment.
+[SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA) works on Linux, Windows, and macOS. **We strongly recommend you to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage python packages.** Please follow the steps below to prepare the environment.

 :::tip
 Miniconda is a free minimal installer for conda, you can download and install Miniconda3 from [Miniconda Official Website](https://docs.conda.io/en/latest/miniconda.html).